-- Set the thermostat to the lowest setting. - The integrated control will close the gas valve and extinguish flame.
-Following a 15 second delay, the induced draft blower will be de-energized.
-After a 120, 150, 180 or 210-second delay period (field selectable delay OFF [90, 120, 150, 180] plus 30-second ramp down), the circulator blower deenergizes. - 2.
+- Set the thermostat to the lowest setting.
+The integrated control will close the gas valve and extinguish flame.
+After the blower off delay expires, the circulator blower de-energizes. - 2.
 Remove the burner compartment door and move the furnace gas valve manual control to the OFF position. - 3.
 Close the manual gas shutoff valve external to the furnace. - 4.
 Replace the burner compartment door.